 The City should continue to work with the Palm Beach County Department of Environmental Resource Management to coordinate the protection and management of Lake Ida, the Municipal Beach, shared natural areas, and shorelines.
-See STRATEGIC PARTNERSHIPS ELEMENT.

-The City should also continue to coordinate with the Palm Beach County Department of Environmental Resource Management, as well as State and Federal agencies on beach nourishment projects and implementation of the Palm Beach County Shoreline Protection Plan.
+The City should also continue to coordinate with Palm Beach County Department Environmental Resource Management, as well as Federal agencies State and on nourishment projects and implementation of the Palm Beach County Shoreline Protection Plan.
 To date Delray Beach has participated in eight nourishment projects since the initial nourishment in 1973.
 Periodic nourishment is provided every five years, and occasional storm damage repair projects are used as a response to losses from the hurricane season.
 For detailed information See COASTAL MANAGEMENT ELEMENT.